AbdirahimGit/devops-learning/networking/README.md

 One of the main challenges I had during this lab happened when I tried to push my work to GitHub.
 I had successfully created my Git commit:

-Add networking lab documentation
+'''Add networking lab documentation'''

 However, when I tried:

-git push origin main
+'''git push origin main'''

 GitHub rejected the authentication and gave me an error saying that the username or token was invalid and that password authentication was not supported.At first, I tried to solve this by creating a GitHub Personal Access Token (PAT).
 I used my GitHub username and entered the Personal Access Token when Git asked for the password.